blakemizelle/aggregated-donation-progress-bar-euro/README.md

 ## Prerequisites

-*   NationBuilder account with theme access.
+*   NationBuilder account with theme editing access.
-*   Website using the **Momentum theme** or a theme with a similar structure for Donation (v2) pages and progress bars.
+*   NationBuilder website using the **Momentum theme** or a theme with a similar structure for Donation (v2) pages and progress bars.
 *   Using Donation (v2) page types for the campaign pages.

 ## Installation / Setup